carlogilmar/the-rabbit-notes/dojo/SICP/readme.md

 - **Data Abstraction Barrier**:
   Users of a data object **only interact with it via interface**, never the internal structure.
   This makes refactoring or changing implementations easy.

+- **Closure Property**:
+  An operation has the **closure property** if it takes values of a certain type and **returns a result of the same type**.
+  - You always know what type of result you’ll get.
+  - You can reuse the operation recursively or iteratively.
+  - You can build complex, hierarchical, or scalable structures.
+  - You can write generic, reusable logic that works at any level.

+⸻